cosmicjs/react-native-twitter-clone/article.md

 ## Dependencies

-We've going to use several tools to help speed up our development process; we'll talk about a few of the key ones here.
+We're going to use several tools for this project; we'll talk about a few of the key ones here.

-* Native Base is a component library that will allow us to quickly make an attractive user interface that works cross-platform.
+* [Native Base](https://nativebase.io/) is a component library that will allow us to quickly make an attractive user interface that works cross-platform.
-* React Native Router Flux will help us navigate between the different screens of our app.
+* [React Native Router Flux](https://github.com/aksonov/react-native-router-flux) will help us navigate between the different screens of our app.
-* React-Redux will connect the different components of our app to our store where we will keep data about the state of our application.
+* [React-Redux](https://github.com/reactjs/react-redux) will connect the different components of our app to our store where we will keep data about the state of our application.
-* Axios is what we will use to make our calls to the Cosmic JS API.
+* [Axios](https://github.com/mzabriskie/axios) is a promised-based HTTP client that we will use to make our calls to the Cosmic JS API.

 Go ahead and copy and paste the following into your package.json and then run `yarn install` again.